Damian Williams (lawyer): Early life and education

 Williams was born in New York City and raised in the Atlanta metropolitan area, the son of Jamaican immigrants.
 His parents divorced.

 He attended Woodward Academy for high school, where he was student body president in his final year.
 He received a Bachelor of Arts in economics from Harvard University in 2002 and a Master of Philosophy in international relations from Emmanuel College, Cambridge in 2003, where he was awarded the Lionel de Jersey Harvard Scholarship in 2002.
 Afterward, Williams worked for John Kerry's 2004 presidential campaign in Cedar Rapids, Iowa, and South Carolina and as a "body man" for the chairman of the Democratic National Committee, Terry McAuliffe.

 Williams then enrolled at Yale Law School, where he was supported by The Paul & Daisy Soros Fellowships for New Americans.
 He became an editor of The Yale Law Journal and graduated in 2007 with a Juris Doctor.
 One of his essays about improving voting rights after Hurricane Katrina was published in the Yale Law Journal in 2007.

 Career

 After law school, Williams was a law clerk to Judge Merrick Garland of the U.S. Court of Appeals for the District of Columbia Circuit from 2007 to 2008 and to Justice John Paul Stevens of the U.S. Supreme Court from 2008 to 2009.
 He was in private practice from 2009 to 2012 as a litigation associate at the law firm Paul, Weiss, Rifkind, Wharton & Garrison.

 From 2012 to 2021, Williams was an assistant United States attorney in the United States Attorney's Office for the Southern District of New York.
 In the role, he served as a chief of the securities and commodities fraud task force from 2018 to 2021.
 In 2018, Williams helped secure the conviction of Sheldon Silver, the former speaker of the New York State Assembly.

+In June 2025, Damian left his role as partner at Paul, Weiss to join Jenner & Block as partner.